 Games, on the other hand, are a natural part of their day.

 Game Strategy has been shown to:

-- Decrease the anxiety some children may face while learning a new language or being in a social setting especially for a bilingual child.
+- Decrease the anxiety that some children may face while learning a new language or being in a social setting especially for a bilingual child.

 - Learners are increasingly motivated to prove themselves, and students have been seen to be more competent and try harder in game-based courses

-- Increase feelings of positivity towards the learning environment and help with improving self-confidence
+- Increase positive feelings towards the learning environment and help with improving self-confidence

 - As games are a positive reinforcement strategy, it removes the fear of punishment and criticism, allowing free practice

 What kinds of games work best for teaching Grammar?